 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to an 8% increase in fees each year.

 More about tuition fees, living costs and financial support.

 University of Bristol students and graduates can benefit from a 25% reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni discount.

 Further information on funding for prospective UK and international postgraduate students.

 Bristol has an excellent reputation with employers worldwide and our graduates are in demand.
 We are one of the top five UK universities targeted by major employers in the UK and one of the top 50 universities in the world for graduate employability.

-Graduates of this programme are expected to thrive in a range of careers in global operations and supply chain management across sectors such as manufacturing, retail, e-commerce, international transportation and third-party logistics firms.
+Graduates will suit a range of careers across sectors such as manufacturing, retail, e-commerce, international transportation and third-party logistics firms.

 We also anticipate our graduates will join consultancy firms and software developers in areas such as distribution network planning, transportation and purchasing.
 Typical roles include supply chain analyst, operations strategist, junior management consultant, logistics planner, project manager, production planner, inventory manager and purchasing manager.

 Our postgraduate students are given opportunities to engage with industry, increase their professional networks and develop their professional skills and experience whilst they are studying.
 Find out more about the options available for this programme on the Professional Liaison Network webpages.